AadiJo/RAG-Lab/docs/module-development.md

 # Module Development Guide

-This guide explains how to create custom modules for RAG Bench.
+This guide explains how to create custom modules for RAG-Lab.

 ## Overview

-RAG Bench modules extend the query pipeline with domain-specific logic.
+RAG-Lab modules extend the query pipeline with domain-specific logic.
 There are three types of modules:

 1. **Query Preprocessors** - Transform queries before retrieval
 2. **Document Filters** - Filter/rerank documents after retrieval